-Our live debate on artificial intelligence took many sharp turns and thoughtful steps in search of solutions to AI’s urgent challenges, from weaponized drones and military robots to data breaches and job automation, as well as amplify its opportunities, from curing diseases to mitigating climate disaster and saving lives.
+Our live debate on artificial intelligence took many sharp turns and thoughtful steps in search of solutions to AI’s urgent challenges, from weaponized drones and military robots to data breaches and job automation, as well as amplified its opportunities, from curing diseases to mitigating climate disaster and saving lives.
 The debate tackled the most contentious question of all: Will AI help or harm humans globally?

 Who stands to gain the most, who loses the most, who welcomes AI the most, and who fears its consequences most acutely were the questions driving the debate among four AI experts, including Nick Bostrom, the Swedish philosopher who sounded the alarm.
 Nick cautioned that AI’s short-term benefits conceal lethal long-term risks: It could destroy humanity.
 Kenyan data scientist Muthoni Wanyoike argued for optimism, saying that AI will improve equality among nations.
 British author Dex Torricke-Barton welcomed AI but warned about slow-to-adapt governments and lawmakers.
 And Joy Buolamwini, a Ghanaian American computer scientist, called for public oversight to reduce AI’s built-in bias.

 A production of Qatar Foundation, the debate aimed for common ground, and the speakers found it, agreeing that AI is rising inevitably and the urgent goal is to harness its power safely.